mattjones315/RPackage_Tutorial/Tutorial.md

 ## Rcpp

 R is infamous for slow compute times and poor memory management, the confluence of which may preclude any serious data scientist from using vanilla R for analyses.
 To circumvent this, you can leverage `Rcpp` which serves as an R wrapper for C++ code so that you can call actual C++ code from within R. You can get started with this from `usethis::use_rcpp()`.
-This will create a directory for your C++ code, `src/`, as well as add the requisite dependencies to your DESCRIPTION file.
+This will create a directory for your C++ code, `src/`, as well as add the required dependencies to your DESCRIPTION file.

-Also make sure that your NAMESPACE is correct - it should include these two lines:
+Before moving on, make sure that your NAMESPACE is correct - it should include these two lines:

 ```R
 useDynLib(BaseballStats)